 - The opening paragraphs describing the mother in the kitchen is an excellent example of how kitchen work provides opportunities for highly symbolic body language beats.
 ‘She sawed the loaf of bread into thick slices and stacked them on a plate, set out a pound of butter already hacked and scored by knife blades.’

 - Proulx treats the house like a stage, introducing first the mother in the kitchen, next the husband enters, followed by the sons all coming in for something to eat.
 Larry McMurtry did the same in the opening of Lonesome Dove.

 - ‘hung up the wool jackets that held the shapes of their shoulders, the bend of their arms’

-- When the POV switches to Haylett’s after the kitchen scene, sticklers for ‘head hopping’ might complain, but this is a good example of a writer gently leading us towards a bigger change in POV.
+- When the point of view switches to Haylett’s after the kitchen scene, sticklers for ‘head hopping’ might complain, but this is a good example of a writer gently leading us towards a bigger change in point of view.
 The ‘camera’ focuses on Haylett even before the double line break.
-(The double line break is for the change in time — next morning — as much as for the change in POV.)
+(The double line break is for the change in time — next morning — as much as for the change in point of view.)